pictographer/pages/resume.markdown

 skills and will eventually refresh it.

 ## Kroger Technology & Digital via Ascendum
+A food company with thousands of software developers

 ### Contract Software Developer
 Oct 2022 - Aug 2023 · 11 mos · Remote